CyberAgentAILab/regularized-bon/README.md

 ## Running RBoN

 Running RBoN takes a multiple steps.

-First you generate a set of responses using sample.sh.
-We use the same set of samples generated for all the algorithms for fair comparison. compute_wd.sh computes the Wasserstein distance for RBoN-WD and compute_logprob.sh computes the log probability used in RBoN-KL.
-Then finally we run mbr/compute_rbon.py to compute the result of the decoding.
+1. First you generate a set of responses using sample.sh.
+We use the same set of samples generated for all the algorithms for fair comparison.
+2. Compute Wasserstein distance and KL divergence using compute_wd.sh and compute_logprob.sh.
+3. Run mbr/compute_rbon.py to compute RBoN-WD and RBoN-KL.

+You get the scores in csv file.

 ### Sampling candidates